Boundedness of finite morphisms onto Fano manifolds with large Fano index: Introduction

 \subsubsection{\textbf{\textup{Acknowledgments}}}

 The authors would like to thank Professors Cinzia Casagrande, Baohua Fu, Jaehyun Hong, Jun-Muk Hwang, Yongnam Lee, Sheng Meng and De-Qi Zhang for many valuable suggestions and inspiring discussions.
+The authors would also like to thank the referee for the careful reading and suggestions to improve the paper.
 This work was supported by the Institute for Basic Science (IBS-R032-D1-2022-a00).